 In both cases, the goal is to drive links to boost rankings and site traffic.

-But, where SEO focuses mainly on quantitative metrics, digital PR can push more qualitative goals like brand reputation, which overlaps with traditional PR.
+However, where SEO primarily focuses on quantitative metrics, digital PR can drive more qualitative goals, such as brand reputation, which not only overlaps with traditional PR but also with exposure in AI citations.

 Technically, digital PR focuses solely on online media to boost brand awareness, sentiment, and market share on the web.